 - You will need all the previous requirements you used for applying for the study visa.
 Check the list above if you are not sure.

 - Check the link for online application for the renewal of an existing visa, such as a study visa.
 Read carefully and provide all the needed information.

 Accommodation in South Africa for a room apartment may range from N40,000 to N120,000 per month.
 The cost of accommodation is further influenced by location and whether you will be sharing your space with others.

 There are opportunities for jobs in South Africa.
 This depends on your area of discipline and your qualification.
 However, your level of skills is a strong determining factor.

 Cost of flight to South Africa

-Budget about N150,000.
+Budget a minimum of N150,000.
 The cost might be lower than you expect if you book your flight earlier than scheduled.
 Search for flights, compare their prices and instantly book your plane ticket here.

 Organizations you need to know about as an aspiring student in South Africa